 The Addiction Research Collaborative is an interdisciplinary group that spans all colleges at Florida Atlantic University.
 The primary focus is to stimulate research and educational opportunities that particularly address the public health emergency of opioid addiction and overdose deaths, and also address the multiple biomedical, behavioral, clinical, and social challenges involved in all forms of substance use disorders, both here in South Florida and nationally.

 Artificial intelligence mimics aspects of human intelligence, like learning.
 It is generated by giving computers step-by-step instructions known as algorithms.
-FAU already has significant expertise in place, and researchers across the university are developing and applying AI in many ways, even exploring its ethical implications.
+Florida Atlantic already has significant expertise in place, and researchers across the university are developing and applying AI in many ways, even exploring its ethical implications.

 Autonomous Systems Research

 This interdisciplinary research group focuses on policies and research involving unmanned aerial vehicles and drones.
-Faculty and students from the Institute for Sensing and Embedded Network Systems Engineering, FAU Harbor Branch, the College of Engineering and Computer Science, College of Science, College of Education and A.D.
+Faculty and students from the Institute for Sensing and Embedded Network Systems Engineering, Florida Atlantic Harbor Branch Oceanographic Institute, the College of Engineering and Computer Science, College of Science, College of Education and A.D.
 Henderson schools participate in this group that seeks to put an administrative infrastructure around drone research.

 Technological innovations of the 21st Century raise societal challenges that demand focused, interdisciplinary efforts.
 Florida Atlantic University recognizes this and brings philosophical and social considerations together with scientific innovations to help humans better navigate our brave new world.
 This effort considers both the science and social impact of emerging technologies, such as artificial intelligence, with an emphasis on classic philosophical issues.